 Japan let a two-goal lead slip to lose 4-3 to Italy on Wednesday night, which means the clash against the Mexicans has become a dead rubber as Brazil and the Azzurri contest who will top Group A.

-Nevertheless, Kagawa is confident his side will not take its foot off the gas in its last game of the tournament and is hoping for a similar attacking performance to the one that pushed Italy so close.
+Nevertheless, Kagawa is confident his side will not take their foot off the gas in their last game of the tournament and is hoping for a similar attacking performance to the one that pushed Italy so close.

 "We can't move on to the next round but we still want to play with feeling," Kagawa told reporters.